Deborah Arnesen

-Deborah Arnie Arnesen (born October 1, 1953), is an American radio show host and former politician, serving for eight years as a member of the New Hampshire House of Representatives.
+Deborah "Arnie" Arnesen (born October 1, 1953), is an American radio show host and former politician, serving for eight years as a member of the New Hampshire House of Representatives.

 Early life

 Arnesen was born in Brooklyn, New York to a Norwegian father and an Italian mother.

 Political career

 Arnesen is a former fellow of the Harvard Institute of Politics, and a former member of the New Hampshire House of Representatives from Orford, New Hampshire, serving from 1984 to 1992.
-She was the Democratic nominee in the 1992 New Hampshire gubernatorial election and also ran for U.S. Congress in 1996.
-She was the first woman in New Hampshire history to be nominated by a major political party in a race for governor.
-She was elected to the Common Cause National Governing Board in 1993 and again in 1997.
+She was the Democratic nominee in the 1992 New Hampshire gubernatorial election, when she he became the first woman in New Hampshire history to be nominated by a major political party in a race for governor.
+She also ran for U.S. Congress in 1996.
+Arnesen was elected to the Common Cause National Governing Board in 1993 and again in 1997.

 Arnesen has supported a broad-based tax plan in New Hampshire, rejecting The Pledge and supporting the establishment of a state-level income tax.